 As specified in Keeping Children Safe in Education 2025, the Designated Safeguarding Lead will keep the needs and circumstances of children receiving early help under constant review.
 If the child's situation does not improve or is getting worse; and/or the child's parents and/or the child do not consent to early help, the school will make a judgement about whether, without help, the needs of the child are likely to escalate.
-If so, the school will seek further advice from early help services as above or will contact the Children and Families Front Door to discuss whether a referral to Children's Social Care is appropriate.
+If so, the school will seek further advice from early help services as above or will contact Family Connect to discuss whether a referral to Children's Social Care is appropriate.